 Thoughts on the opening of the Oxford Seminar in Advanced Jewish Studies on ‘Orthodoxy, Theological Debate and Contemporary Judaism: A Critical Exploration of Questions Raised in the Thought of Louis Jacobs’

 The Oxford Seminar on ‘Orthodoxy, Theological Debate and Contemporary Judaism: A Critical Exploration of Questions Raised in the Thought of Louis Jacobs’, which was organised by Dr. Miri Freud-Kandel from Oxford and Dr. Adam Ferziger of Bar Ilan, got off to an inspiring start.
 On Wednesday night and Thursday, January 23-24, a symposium was held on the subject of Orthodox Judaism and Theology in the Twenty-First Century.
 This event brought together some of the leading figures in Judaic studies in the world, including three Israel Prize winners as well as numerous excellent young and mid-career scholars.
-The programme can be found on the following link.

 The opening event, which offered a rare opportunity in Britain to hear a lecture from Professor David Weiss Halivni, was addressed to a packed audience.
 These people had travelled through the snow to get to Yarnton Manor, a 400 year old English estate which is one of the ancestral homes of the Spencer family, and is today the location of the Oxford Centre for Hebrew and Jewish Studies, where the research seminar is based.
 In the discussion that followed the lecture the encyclopaedic knowledge of Talmudic texts and commentaries demonstrated by both Prof. Halivni and some of the symposium guests provided an indication of the pedigree of intellectual engagement that was to follow.